 Mary Sabuda, Ph.D.

 Mary Sabuda (she/her/hers) earned a PhD in biogeochemistry at the University of Minnesota – Twin Cities.
-Her research focused on the ability of a few common soil fungi to transform elevated levels of metal(loids) such as selenium and manganese and their application as an efficient remediation strategy for contaminated environments.
+Her research focused on the ability of a few common soil fungi to transform selenium and manganese and their application as an efficient water treatment strategy for contaminated environments.
 Mary also earned her bachelor’s degree in geological sciences and master’s degree in biogeochemistry from Michigan State University.
 During her time as a graduate student, Mary received an Early Career Collaboration Award to conduct research at NASA Ames Research Center and funding to work at the Pacific Northwest National Laboratory.

 Find Mary on LinkedIn